How to Overcome Symptoms of Childhood Trauma in 2026

 • Choosing partners who display abusive behaviors because you believe they are the only ones who could love you perpetuates the cycle of abuse.

-Short Quiz: Is childhood trauma holding you back?
+Childhood trauma test: Is childhood trauma holding you back?

-It’s challenging to confront the possibility that your childhood experiences may affect your present.
-Ask yourself these questions to begin that introspective journey:
+It’s challenging to confront the possibility that your childhood experiences may affect your present lifestyle.
+Way to take the first step by taking this short childhood trauma test!

 1. Do you find yourself repeating patterns that prevent personal or professional growth?